 Just like straight hair, curly hair certainly gets oily too.
 Not all dry shampoos weigh your hair down or leave behind that chalky residue.
 What they do is supply your strands with a necessary refresher when wash day feels so close yet still so far away.
 It cleanses your hair without you having to do much when you're pressed for time.
 To delve into the science of dry shampoo and how it works with natural hair, we tapped two trusted celebrity stylists.
-Unilever expert for Tresemmé Ursula Stephen and Dove hairstylist Cynthia Alvarez gave us the A-to-Z guide on how you can make dry shampoo work for your natural hair.
+Celebrity hairstylist Ursula Stephen (seriously, she does Zendaya's locks) and Dove hairstylist Cynthia Alvarez gave us the A-to-Z guide on how you can make dry shampoo work for your natural hair.

 The Correct Way to Use Dry Shampoo on Textured Hair